-Conservation Area Areas identified by South Cambridgeshire District Council, which have 'special architectural or historic interest', which makes them worth protecting and improving.
+Conservation Area Areas identified as part of a Local Plan by the Council, which have 'special architectural or historic interest', which makes them worth protecting and improving.
 Countryside Common term that indicates the open space outside cities and urban areas, made up of agricultural and natural land as defined by Natural England (ENRR526 Accessible Natural Greenspace).
-Development Framework Statutory designation of the extent of the built-up area of the village - established in the South Cambridgeshire Local Plan (2018) dph Dwellings per hectare Essential Visual Gap Special designation of the Fulbourn Village Design Guide to broadly identify a tract of land within the Green Belt which is essential to visually separate Fulbourn from Cambridge, even though it contains buildings.
-The visual gap in this case is established by sensitive low density development hidden among trees.
-FPC Fulbourn Parish Council Green Belt A designated tract of land around urban areas where development is restricted and designed to: Check the unrestricted sprawl of large built up areas.
+Development Framework Statutory designation of the extent of the built-up area of the village - established in the SCDC Local Plan (2018) dph Dwellings per hectare FPC Fulbourn Parish Council Green Belt A designated tract of land around urban areas where development is restricted and designed to: Check the unrestricted sprawl of large built up areas.
 Prevent neighbouring towns from merging into one another.
 Assist in safeguarding the countryside from encroachment.
 Preserve the setting and special character of historic towns.
 Assist in urban regeneration, by encouraging the recycling of derelict and other urban land.
 Green Infrastructure Network A strategic network of greenspace, both new and existing, rural and urban, which supports natural and ecological processes and is integral to the health and quality of life in sustainable communities.
 It provides habitats for and aids migration of wildlife, flood water storage, urban cooling and local access to shady outdoor space as well as creating attractive spaces for recreation.
 Heritage Asset A building, monument, site, place, area or landscape identified as having a degree of significance meriting consideration in planning decisions, because of its heritage interest.
 Heritage asset includes designated heritage assets and assets identified by the local planning authority (including local listing).

-Important Countryside Frontage Designation established in the South Cambridgeshire Local Plan of an edge of the built up area where land with a strong countryside character penetrates into a village or separates parts of it.
+Important Countryside Frontage Designation established in the SCDC Local Plan of an edge of the built up area where land with a strong countryside character penetrates into a village or separates parts of it.
 Designated areas should be kept open and free from development to protect the setting, character and appearance of the village.
-Large or Major Development Development of over 10 dwellings (and which have a combined gross floor space of more than 1,000m2), identified by the South Cambridgeshire Local Plan as sufficiently large to attract additional obligations.
+Important Visual Gap Special designation of the Fulbourn Neighbourhood Plan to identify a tract of land within the Green Belt which is essential to visually separate Fulbourn from Cambridge, even though it contains buildings.
+The visual gap in this case is not established by fields and countryside, but by sensitive low density development hidden among trees.
+Large or Major Development Development of over 10 dwellings (and which have a combined gross floor space of more than 1,000m2), identified by the SCDC Local Plan as sufficiently large to attract additional obligations.
 Listed Building A building of special architectural or historic interest designated nationally by Historic England.
 Listed Buildings are graded I, II or II with grade I being the highest.
 Listing highlights what is significant about a building or site and helps to ensure that any future changes to it do not result in the loss of its significance.
 Local Green Space (LGS) The Local Green Space designation is a way to provide special protection against development for green areas of particular importance to local communities.
 The land can be inside or outside the built-up area and can be in private ownership, as long as the criteria for designation established by the National Planning Policy Framework (NPPF) are satisfied.
 Local Planning Authority (LPA) The public authority whose duty it is to carry out specific planning functions for a particular area.; South Cambridgeshire District Council in the case of Fulbourn.
 Locally Important Views Views from specific vantage points along roads or public rights of way which are essential to the character and identity of Fulbourn.
-The Key Views identified in the Fulbourn Village Design Guide (2020) identify many locally important views.
 Market Housing Housing sold or rented at the price determined by the property market at the time of purchase or rent.